jenniferoliveri/cityOfRome/blog-draft/jennifer/tarpeianrock.md

 90).

-The earliest surviving sources say that Tarpeia betrayed the Romans for gold -- in Livy's telling of the myth she asked for what they had "on their left arms", meaning the gold ornaments they wore.
-But there was some confusion as the Sabines actually wore their shields on their left arms and they "crushed her to death with their shields" ([Livy 1.11](http://mcadams.posc.mu.edu/txt/ah/Livy/Livy01.html); see Figures 2 & 3).
+The earliest surviving sources say that Tarpeia betrayed the Romans for gold -- in Livy's telling of the myth she asked for what they had 'on their left arms', meaning the gold ornaments they wore.
+But there was some confusion as the Sabines actually wore their shields on their left arms and they 'crushed her to death with their shields' ([Livy 1.11](http://mcadams.posc.mu.edu/txt/ah/Livy/Livy01.html); see Figures 2 & 3).